ricedh/drafts/03-ner.md

 ## Rationale

-In past analyses of runaway slave advertisements, the primary method utilized has been close reading, as illustrated in John Hope Franklin and Loren Schweninger's *Runaway Slaves: Rebels on the Plantations*.
-These authors chose fugitive slave advertisements as relatively credible sources (since owners would have high incentives to provide accurate descriptions) and employed close reading to observe the nature of slavery on a personal level ([Franklin and Scheninger, 295](index.html#bibliography)).
+In past analyses of runaway slave advertisements, the primary method utilized to collect data has been close reading, as illustrated in John Hope Franklin and Loren Schweninger's *Runaway Slaves: Rebels on the Plantations*.
+The authors chose fugitive slave advertisements as relatively credible sources since owners would have high incentives to provide accurate descriptions.
+They employed close reading to observe the nature of slavery on a personal level ([Franklin and Scheninger, 295](index.html#bibliography)).

-Our own observations focused on geographic trends in the advertisements, however.
-A close reading of the runaway ads from our corpora suggested that Texas ads were more self-referential than those of Arkansas and Mississippi, which seemed to include a more diverse interaction with states outside of themselves.
-In addition, mentions of Mexico seemed to appear exclusively in Texas ads.
-However, without digital tools to sift through the information, and with over 2500 advertisements in the corpora, analysis and trends are challenging to prove through close reading.
-In order to test these hypotheses, then, we needed comprehensive lists of state mentions in each of the three runaway ad corpora (Arkansas, Mississippi, and Texas).
-These location lists required a method of large data collection and organization, since the number of advertisements prohibited the possibility of manual labeling.
+Our goal was to understand differences in location references within runaway slave ads across the Texas, Arkansas, and Mississippi corpora.
+After a close reading of the ads, we hypothesized that Texas ads were more self-referential than those of Arkansas and Mississippi.
+In addition, we noticed that Texas ads exclusively mentioned Mexico.
+Without digital tools to sift through the information, and with over 2500 advertisements in the corpora, we wouldn't been able to feasibly collect the data to analyze these hypotheses.
+Thus, we needed an automatic way to compile comprehensive lists of state mentions in each of the three runaway ad corpora (Arkansas, Mississippi, and Texas).

-Extracting geographic place names from the runaway advertisements through Named Entity Recognition (NER) gave us the ability to process the large amounts of data.
-The script was able to collect a relatively comprehensive list of all location mentions in the corpora.
-The possibilities of NER extend beyond the geographic as well, through NER's ability to extract names of people and organizations.
-Without computer coding, we would have been unable to collect a relatively complete data set of locations, given the enormous size of our sources and the manual labor necessary for the task.
-Through NER, however, we were able to achieve an approximation, a broad overview of the number trends in state references for Arkansas, Mississippi, and Texas.
-These number trends allowed us to make other digital products like Google Fusion Tables (explained in the Conclusion) in order to illustrate these trends visually.
+Named Entity Recognition came to the rescue.
+Named Entity Recognition (NER) gave us the ability to extract the names of locations mentioned in each ad automatically.
+With the locations in hand, we needed a way to count, for each corpus, the number of ads that referenced a given state.
+Read on for a walkthrough of the entire process.

 ## Methodology

-To compute for each state in the United States (and Mexico) the number of ads in a corpus that referenced that state, we decided to utilize a combination of named entity recognition, via [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml), and address lookup, via the [geopy Python library](https://github.com/geopy/geopy) using the GoogleV3 geocoder.
+For each corpus, we wanted to compute for each state and for Mexico the number of ads that "name-dropped" that location.
+To do that, we decided to utilize a combination of named entity recognition, via [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml), and address lookup, via the [geopy Python library](https://github.com/geopy/geopy) using the GoogleV3 geocoder.
 Since this article is about named entity recognition, this article will focus on the first part, in the context of locations identification.

+Please note that we do not discriminate between state reference types.
+That means, locations used in the context of where a slave was projected to run to count, locations used in the context of where a slave used to live count, even locations used in the context of where the sheriff's dog live count.
+Any and all locations are valid locations for our analysis.
+Identifying just "ran from" and "ran to" locations is a much more complex task that we did not tackle.

 ### Named Entity Recognition